thebiggest0/pycharm-github-docs/docs/pycharmInstallation.md

 3. Open your email inbox and find the email from JetBrains, click on the link to confirm your account.

-    The link should redirect you back to PyCharm's website for account setup.
+    The link should redirect you back to the PyCharm website for account setup.

 4. Enter your personal information and set your password, then click **Submit**.